port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics/connect-dorametrics-to-service.md

 </details>

 What we just did was map the `DORA Metrics` to the relation between it and our `Services`.
-Now, if our `DORA Metrics` identifier is equal to the repository id, the `metrics` will automatically be linked to it &nbsp;🎉
+Now, if our `DORA Metrics` identifier is equal to the repository id, the `metrics` will automatically be linked to it 🎉

 ![entitiesAfterServiceMapping](/img/guides/entitiesAfterServiceMapping.png)